Aspect's experiment: Polarizers with an adjustable orientation variable and on a remote position

 One of the main points of this experiment was to make sure that the correlation between the measurements P1 and P2 had not been the result of "classical" effects, especially experimental artefacts.

 As an example, when P1 and P2 are prepared with fixed angles α and β, it can be surmised that this state generates parasitic correlations through current or mass loops, or some other effects.
 As a matter of fact, both polarizers belong to the same setup and could influence one another through the various circuits of the experimental device, and generate correlations upon measurement.

-One can then imagine that the fixed orientation of the polarizers impacts, one way or the other, the state the photon couple is emitted with.
-In such a case, the correlations between the measurement results could be explained by hidden variables within the photons, upon their emission.
-Alain Aspects had mentioned these observations to John Bell himself.
+One can then imagine that the fixed orientation of the polarizers somehow impacts the state the photon couple is emitted with.
+In such a case, the correlations between the measurement results could be explained by local hidden variables within the photons, upon their emission.
+Alain Aspect had mentioned these observations to John Bell himself.

-One way of ruling out these kinds of effects is to determine the (α,β) orientation of the polarizers at the last moment — after the photons have been emitted, and before their detection — and to keep them far enough from each other to prevent any signal from reaching any one of them.
+One way of ruling out these kinds of effects is to determine the (α,β) orientation of the polarizers at the last moment—after the photons have been emitted, and before their detection—and to keep them far enough from each other to prevent any signal from reaching any one of them.

 This method assures that the orientation of the polarizers during the emission has no bearing on the result (since the orientation is yet undetermined during emission).
 It also assures that the polarizers do not influence each other, being too distant from one another.

-As a consequence, Aspect's experimental set-up has polarizers P1 and P2 set 6 metres apart from the source, and 12 metres apart from one another.
+As a consequence, Aspect's experimental setup has polarizers P1 and P2 set 6 metres apart from the source, and 12 metres apart from one another.
 With this setup, only 20 nanoseconds elapse between the emission of the photons and their detection.
 During this extremely short period of time, the experimenter has to decide on the polarizers' orientation and to then orient them.

-Since it is physically impossible to modify a polarizer's orientation within such a time span, two polarizers — one for each side — were used and pre-oriented in different directions.
+Since it is physically impossible to modify a polarizer's orientation within such a time span, two polarizers—one for each side—were used and pre-oriented in different directions.
 A high-frequency shunting randomly oriented towards one polarizer or the other.
 The setup corresponded to one polarizer with a randomly tilting polarization angle.